-Emigration: What do I need to do if I want to leave Switzerland?
+Emigration: what steps should I take to leave Switzerland?

 Mobility

-- Clarify whether your driving licence is recognised in your destination country.
+- Determine whether your driving licence is recognised in your destination country.
 If not, apply for an international driving licence.

 - Are there other documents that you should have checked?
 Enquire about vehicle registration (car, motorbike, boat…) and changing number plates in the destination country.